krs00/ShapeTracker.Solution/NOTES.md

 Before we move on, remember this — if we resolve a compiler error only to get many, many more compiler errors, that does not automatically mean we're on the wrong track; it just means we've moved on to the next issue in our code.

 testing guideline to follow: for each method, there should be a separate test for each possible outcome.

+Going forward, remember that whenever we use static data, we need to create a Dispose() method to clean up between each test, and that we'll need to have our test classes extend from the IDisposable interface.